This page provides information about the rules for domestic premises and industrial smoke control.

 Domestic bonfires, chimineas and smoky barbecues can be very irritating to the occupiers of surrounding premises.
 The smoke and smell may prevent your neighbours hanging out washing, opening windows and the using their outdoor areas.

 It is not unreasonable to have an occasional barbecue, or to occasionally burn wood or garden waste on a bonfire.
-But if you have fires regularly, they may constitute a statutory nuisance and you could be subject to formal action under the Environmental Protection Act 1990.
+However, if you have fires regularly, they may constitute a statutory nuisance and you could be subject to formal action under the Environmental Protection Act 1990.
 Should a nuisance due to smoke be witnessed by an authorised officer, an Abatement Notice would be served on the person responsible.
 Any breach of the notice could result in a prosecution in the Magistrates Court leading to an unlimited fine, together with a further fine for each day the notice continues to be breached.

 Plant and equipment that is operational in Salford needs to meet the provisions of the Clean Air Act 1993.
-This Act prohibits (subject to some exemptions) the emission of dark and black smoke from chimneys serving industrial plant and boilers.
+This Act prohibits (subject to some exemptions) the emission of dark smoke from chimneys serving industrial plant and boilers.